 This equipment is not a record or playback device but simply a machine to perform the rewinding of the tape.
-Some believe that these machines are essential in the preservation of videotape.
+Some believe that these VHS tape rewinder machines are essential in the preservation of videotape.
 However, this is not necessarily the case.

 A VHS tape rewinder usually winds tapes at high speeds and like the fast forward or rewind modes in a VCR, produces a poor quality tape wind at the wrong tension for storage.
-Videotape rewinders are generally cheap devices and likely will do more harm than good to tapes and therefore for the most part should be avoided.
+Videotape rewinders are generally cheap devices and likely will do more harm than good to tapes.
+These types of devices are especially problematic with older tapes that are likely to be more fragile because of their age and because of possible deterioration.
+Therefore, for the most part, tape rewinders should be avoided.

 DVD formats or digital versatile disc formats started to become available in 1997 with the introduction of the DVD movie disc.

 A DVD or CD Wallet and DVD CD album are two methods for storing optical discs.
 However, are these acceptable and safe methods for disc storage?